-I’ll start here: I know I run a “kids activities page,” but friends, this long-distance dedication is going out to the adults in my community.
-(And she writes…)
+I know I run a “kids activities page” and I’m more known as a “game maker for children,” but friends, this long-distance dedication is going out to the adults in my community.

-If your family celebrates Easter, I’m sure there’s some kind of egg hunt tradition.
+If your family celebrates Easter, I’m sure there’s some kind of egg hunt tradition for the children:

 You either have an inside or outside the house hunt.